Types of Gold Karat, Colour, Purity, Plating and Jewellery

 1. What is the best type of gold for everyday jewellery?

 For daily wear, 18K or 14K gold is ideal.
 These gold types strike a balance between durability and aesthetic appeal.
-Shayn offers an excellent range of 18K and 14K jewellery pieces that are designed to last and look stylish even with regular use.

 2. How can you tell if gold is real?